rwxrob/zet/20210823011626/README.md

 way then you will immediately understand the value of joining the lines of one or more files such that line one of every file is now on line one of the output separated by a delimiter of your choice (tab by default).
-This has so many possibilities its just mind-boggling to me.
+This has so many possibilities it's just mind-boggling to me.

 I discovered it looking for a simple way to dump bash 4+ associative arrays (which are relatively new to me) and found this amazing gem on